Tangle addition and the knots-quivers correspondence: Introduction

 \subsection{Funding}

-M.S. was partially supported by the grant `Higher Structures and Applications' of Portuguese {\it Funda\c c\~ao para a Ci\^encia e a Tecnologia} (FCT), grant no. PTDC/MAT-PUR/31089/2017.
+M.S. was partially supported by Portuguese {\it Funda\c c\~ao para a Ci\^encia e a Tecnologia} (FCT), through the grant `Higher Structures and Applications', no. PTDC/MAT-PUR/31089/2017, and FCT Exploratory grant no. IF/00998/2015.
+M.S. was also partially supported by the Ministry of Education, Science and Technological Development of the Republic of Serbia through Mathematical Institute SANU.
 P.W. was partially supported by the Australian Research Council grants `Braid groups and higher representation theory' DP140103821 and `Low dimensional categories' DP160103479 while at the Australian National University during early stages of this project.
 P.W. was also supported by the National Science Foundation under Grant No. DMS-1440140, while in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2020 semester.